helloserve/adventofcode/2016/README.md

 ### Day 17

 I did not attempt a recursive implementation this time round (although I suspect it would have been ok on a 4x4 grid).
-Instead I used for a state loop.
 For part 2 I just removed the length check for early exit and extended the room position check instead.

+### Day 18

+Ezpz day.